Haggle1996/RevolutionPack/NOTES.md

 - Update tower designs
 - Add server tips to website
 - Pneumaticraft PCBs crafted in Assembly Table or similar.
+- Block fall pass
+- Buckets can be made from non-iron plates

 #Pack changes